Disco's Revenge

 "Disco's Revenge" is a song recorded by American house producer Gusto.
-It was released in February 1996 as a single only.
+It was released in February 1996, by Bumble Beats Records, as a single only.
 The song, which mainly consists of a looped sample from Harvey Mason's 1979 song "Groovin' You", reached number nine in the United Kingdom and number one on the RPM Dance/Urban chart in Canada.
 The title quotes Frankie Knuckles, who had described house music as being "disco's revenge".
+In 2008, a new remix was release named "Disco's Revenge 2008".

 Critical reception

-A reviewer from Music Week gave "Disco's Revenge" three out of five, adding that "New Jersey's Gusto delivers a classy, bassy track, which has been championed by Radio One but has limited crossover potential."
-James Hamilton from the Record Mirror Dance Update described it as a "Harvey Mason 'Groovin' You' riff based 'bum bum bum' bumbling simple hypnotic strider".
+British Music Week gave "Disco's Revenge" a score of three out of five, adding that "New Jersey's Gusto delivers a classy, bassy track, which has been championed by Radio One but has limited crossover potential."
+James Hamilton from the Record Mirror Dance Update described it as a "Harvey Mason 'Groovin' You' riff based 'bum bum bum' bumbling simple hypnotic strider" in his weekly dance column.
 DJ Freshy-D from Smash Hits gave it four out of five, saying, "Simple 'n' irresistible!
 'Disco's Revenge' is better known in the clubs as the one that goes boom... boom... boom!
 Gusto's heaving bassline, pumpin' beats and repetitive giant's vocal make for a stormin' floor-filler you just can't get out of your head!"